codelandev/snippets/Documents/Organization for Model Classes.md

 # Organization for Model Classes

 The aim of this file is to show how to order model and controller files and classes to create a pattern of CODELAND.
 But why is important to set a standart for this kind of thing? **Simple, because when everybody *speak* the same language, everyone undertands each other among themselves.
-Patterns aren't for make everybody think equal, but to organize things, just that**, keep it in mind.
+Patterns isn't to make everybody thinks equal, but to organize things, just that**, keep it in mind.

 So, ok, said all this let's go to the CODE!!